School Safety and Security 2020: Is My Child Safe At School?

 Schools are recommended to conduct drills multiple times a year.
 Similar to preparing for earthquakes and fires, students need to have muscle memory of what to do when there's an alert.

 ALICE Training is a recommended active response training program for students and teachers.
-It provides schools with the ideal response for handling an active shooter threat.
+It provides deal response for handling an active shooter threat, drastically improving school safety & security.
 It stands for Alert - Lockdown - Inform - Counter - Evacuate.